Close Menu

 HOW TO KEEP YOUR SSDI BENEFITS

 First, you need to continue to document your medical condition.
 This means keep seeing your doctor.
-A statement from your doctor about your health and your medical records are the evidence that the SSA will use to do a Continuing Disability Review.
-If you refuse to respond to a review, you may lose your SSDI benefits.
+A statement from your doctor about your health and your medical records are the evidence the SSA will use to do a Continuing Disability Review.
+If you refuse to respond to a review, then you may lose your SSDI benefits.
 Make sure you respond to SSA’s notices and send them your medical records.

 HOW MUCH MONEY CAN YOU EARN AND STILL RECEIVE SOCIAL SECURITY RETIREMENT BENEFITS?